Follow these steps during the scoping phase of your project:

 Use Wetland and Stream Assessment Report Review Tips (PDF 170KB) to help review WSARs and make sure they are complete.

-For most projects, assume the Corps has jurisdiction over all wetlands and other waters to expedite project permitting.
+For most projects, assume both the Corps and Ecology have jurisdiction over all waters to expedite project permitting.
 The Corps will use the permit application documents during final design to make a jurisdictional determination.

-Apply for an Approved Jurisdictional Determination (AJD) during preliminary design if you have a unique project where it would be beneficial for the waters to be non-federally regulated.
-Use the Corps’ Regulatory Guidance Letter (RGL) 16-01: Jurisdictional Determinations (PDF 66KB).
-With the form in the RGL, submit the following documents to the Corps liaisons, cc’ing the Ecology liaisons:
+If you have a unique project where it would be critical to show that the waters are not federally regulated and your project can tolerate a potential six month timeline to obtain a Corps Approved Jurisdictional Determination (AJD), contact the MAPP manager at MAPP@wsdot.wa.gov to discuss your project.
+If a Corps AJD is required, use the Corps’ Regulatory Guidance Letter (RGL) 16-01: Jurisdictional Determinations (PDF 66KB).
+With the form in the RGL, submit the following documents to the liaisons at ESOPermittingLiaisons@wsdot.wa.gov:

 - Drawings showing the location of waters in the project area and the relationship between ditches, streams, wetlands, and traditional navigable waters.